Donders-Institute/bidscoin/docs/tutorial.rst

 .. code-block:: console

-   $ module load bidscoin   # Load the DCCN PATH settings and Python environment (else activate your virtual enviroment)
+   $ module load bidscoin   # Load the DCCN PATH settings and Python environment (else activate your virtual environment)

 Now you should be able to execute BIDScoin commands.
 Test this by running ``bidscoin`` to get a general workflow overview.
 Can you generate a list of all BIDScoin tools?
 What about the plugins?
 Test the bidscoin installation and make sure everything is OK